leothorp/mk/README.md

 `mk save-work "typo"`

 It'll be as if I'd typed git add . && git commit -m "typo".
+I often find these "partial command" tasks useful for the really repetitive stuff that still has a manual component.

+_Security Warning_

+Though the direct shell forwarding is convenient, be very careful not to run these with any sort of dynamic or external input.
+Anything typed will be injected into the shell as-is:

 This library provides a way to exclude packages in a yarn monorepo when running `yarn install`, only installing dependencies for the desired workspaces.
 The main intended use case is for easily deploying a single workspace to a CI environment.